LogoPixi’VN

 }

-Load assets before a label starts
+Load assets at label start

 import { newLabel, showImage, Assets } from "@drincs/pixi-vn";

-newLabel("start", [
+const startLabel = newLabel("start", [

 () => {